RaghadTh24/AI-Enhanced_Electronics-_Rental_Platform./README.md

-# AI-Enhanced Electronics Rental Platform (RentTech)
+#RentTech| AI-Enhanced Electronics Rental Platform

 ## Abstract
 This project proposes the development of a platform for renting electronic devices at affordable rates for predefined timeframes.